Joe Kennedy III: Response to the 2018 State of the Union

-2020 Senate campaign
+2020 U.S. Senate campaign

 On August 26, 2019, Kennedy announced he was considering a primary challenge against incumbent Senator Ed Markey, and on September 21, he formally announced his candidacy.
 He announced that he would not seek re-election, instead challenging Markey in the Democratic primary for the 2020 United States Senate election in Massachusetts.
 On September 1, 2020, Markey defeated him in the Democratic primary.
 Kennedy became the first member of his family to lose an election in Massachusetts.

 His defeat was widely attributed to his inability to explain his reasons for running.
 Additionally, Markey had strength among progressives and younger voters, buoyed by active youth involvement.
-Kennedy was endorsed by House Speaker Nancy Pelosi, while Markey had the support of Senate Minority Leader Chuck Schumer, former Vice-President Al Gore, Senator Elizabeth Warren, Representative Alexandria Ocasio-Cortez, the youth-led Sunrise Movement, and The Boston Globe.
-The race was considered a showdown between the Democratic establishment and its new and growing progressive wing, though the lines between the two were blurred, as Kennedy was a member of the Congressional Progressive Caucus, endorsed by many members, and Markey had been in Congress 43 years at the time.
+Kennedy was endorsed by House Speaker Nancy Pelosi, while Markey had the support of Senate Minority Leader Chuck Schumer, former Vice President Al Gore, Senator Elizabeth Warren, Representative Alexandria Ocasio-Cortez, the youth-led Sunrise Movement, and The Boston Globe.
+The race was considered a showdown between the Democratic establishment and its new and growing progressive wing, although the lines between the two were blurred, as Kennedy was a member of the Congressional Progressive Caucus, endorsed by many members, and Markey had been in Congress 43 years at the time.

-Biden Administration
+Biden administration

 United States Special Envoy to Northern Ireland for Economic Affairs

 On December 19, 2022, President Biden announced Kennedy would replace Mick Mulvaney as U.S. Special Envoy for Northern Ireland.
 Mulvaney retired in 2021.

-He is the fifth Kennedy family member to serve as a diplomat.
-Cousin Caroline Kennedy was U.S. Ambassador to Japan from 2013 to 2017 and has been U.S. Ambassador to Australia since June 2022.
-Aunt Victoria Reggie Kennedy has been U.S. Ambassador to Austria since January 2022.
+Although not strictly a diplomatic role, he is the sixth Kennedy family member to serve as a diplomat/foreign envoy.
+Cousin Caroline Kennedy was U.S. Ambassador to Japan from 2013 to 2017 and U.S. Ambassador to Australia from 2022 to 2024.
+Aunt Victoria Reggie Kennedy was U.S. Ambassador to Austria from 2022 to 2025.
 Aunt Jean Kennedy Smith was U.S. Ambassador to Ireland from 1993 to 1998.
 Uncle Sargent Shriver was U.S. Ambassador to France from 1968 to 1970.
 Great-grandfather Joseph P. Kennedy Sr. was U.S. Ambassador to the United Kingdom from 1938 to 1940.

+Kennedy vacated the position on December 13, 2024, ahead of the impending end of the Biden administration.

 Political positions

 Civil rights

 Kennedy has co-sponsored legislation to study reparations for slavery, supports measures to expand the civil rights of Native Americans, opposes discrimination in employment, housing, education, and health care, and supports removing barriers to equal opportunities for people with disabilities, including improving access to public transit, housing, voting, and education.
-He supports LGBTQIA+ rights, recognition of a national Transgender Day of Remembrance, and is a member of the Congressional Transgender Equality Task Force.
-In the area of gender equity, he is an advocate of legislation to end workplace discrimination and wage discrimination, and is a supporter of the Me Too movement.
+He supports LGBTQIA+ rights, recognition of a national Transgender Day of Remembrance and was a member of the Congressional Transgender Equality Task Force.
+In the area of gender equity, he is an advocate of legislation to end workplace discrimination and wage discrimination and is a supporter of the Me Too movement.